testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

-👀 &nbsp; **Alternatives:** Rely on your familairity with the code and trust that you didn't miss any network flow  ❌ &nbsp; ; Manually skin through swagger ❌&nbsp;;
+👀 &nbsp; **Alternatives:** Rely on your familairity with the code and trust that you didn't miss any network flow  ❌ &nbsp; Manually skim through API documentation (e.g. OpenAPI)  ✅&nbsp;;
 <br/>

 <details><summary>✏ <b>Code Examples</b></summary>